-Copper, one of the world’s most essential and popular metals, plays a vital part in our world.
-Copper is a robust material that has been utilised in a variety of applications for millennia, including medical equipment, weaponry, coinage, jewellery, handicrafts, manufacturing, and technology.
+Copper, one of the world’s most essential and popular metals, plays a vital role in our world.
+A robust material utilised in a variety of applications for millennia, copper has been used in medical equipment, weaponry, coinage, jewellery, handicrafts, manufacturing, and technology.

-Copper is a popular metal for jewellery because of its stunning reddish-brownish hue.
-It is visually unique, very durable, and relatively cheap, and it can be moulded into beautiful patterns.
-Read on to learn more about copper jewellery and whether or not you should purchase it.
+Because of its stunning reddish-brown hue, copper is an especially popular metal for jewellery.
+Visually unique, durable, and relatively cheap, copper can be moulded into beautiful patterns.
+Read on to learn more about copper jewellery and the benefits of owning it.

 Copper’s History and Origin

 The earth’s oldest metal, copper abounds in nature.
 Used in ancient times as long ago as 13,000 years, copper did not begin to be purified and alloyed until roughly 5000 years ago, mostly in the Arab World.
 Egyptians and native peoples of that region, among other early civilisations, made extensive use of it.